TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/BestPractises/CommonFields.rst

 ===========

 :sql:`deleted`
-   This field is used to enable soft delete of records.
+   This field is used to enable soft delete in records.
 In can be configured by setting :ref:`ctrl->deleted <ctrl-reference-delete>`:

    .. include:: /CodeSnippets/Manual/Ctrl/Delete.rst.txt

    .. warning::
-      If no :sql:`deleted` field is configured records will be hard deleted.
+      If no :sql:`deleted` field is configured, records will be hard deleted.
       The DataHandler in the backend and Extbase will automatically execute :sql:`DELETE` statements.